 MAEP has provided positioning, seating, mobility, recreation, and ADL equipment to Montanans living with qualifying developmental disabilities.
 At the end of August 2017, MAEP lost program funding due to the State of Montana’s DPHHS budget cuts.
 With the loss of this program’s funding, some of the MAEP inventory was donated to the community to accommodate for loss of storage space.
 MAEP continues to have about 200 items in inventory, including seating systems, strollers, adaptive tricycles, gait trainers, and some standers.
-All of MAEP’s inventory has been transferred to MATP-LTL and can be accessed through this website.
+All of MAEP’s inventory has been transferred to MATP and can be accessed through this website.

 What will stay the same:

 - Free shipping of equipment to you, by mail or bus.
 Some larger equipment will need to be picked up.

 - Equipment loan requests through the MonTECH website.
 Your account for MAEP will also work for MATP.

 - Loan time will increase from 120 days to 180 days.

 - Borrowers will be responsible for returning equipment to the MonTECH offices at the University of Montana at the end of the loan, either by paying to ship items back or returning them in person.
 In some cases, equipment may be returned to the MonTECH office in Billings.

 - After the initial 180-day loan period, equipment will need to be returned if someone else has requested that equipment.
 If no one has requested the equipment, an extension of the loan may be possible upon request.

 - Developmental Disability Eligibility will not be required for equipment loans.
 Anyone in Montana with a disability is eligible to borrow equipment.